Frequently Asked Questions

 Q. ARE HOME INSPECTORS LICENSED BY THE STATE?

 In many states, yes.
 However, in the state of Ohio, there is no state-wide licensing program.
-Therefore, it is important to work with inspectors affiliated with a national organization such as Ohio NAHI (National Association of Home Inspectors).
+Therefore, it is important to work with inspectors affiliated with a national organization such as ASHI (American Society of Home Inspectors).
 Members are required to follow a strict code of ethics, adhere to standards of practice, and regularly attend educational seminars.

 Crow Home Inspection